jonathondilworth/detailed-plutus-lecture-notes/7-Lecture-Seven.md

 Within the game data structure, we're assigning names to the two players.
 We're also providing times (for timeouts, as are important to avoid funds getting locked within a contract. gToken is an NFT that enables us to allow this script to live at a unique address.

-*Woring on Catalyst Proposal - Will be back to this soon.*
+*Working on Catalyst Proposal - Will be back to this soon.*

+*Working on Alonzo Purple Test Net - Will be Back To This Soon!*